AlayaNetwork/alaya-devdocs/website/docs/Solidity_Contract_security.md

 #### Re-Entrancy

-Any interaction from a contract (A) with another contract (B) and any transfer of Ether hands over control to that contract (B).
+Any interaction from a contract (A) with another contract (B) and any transfer of ATP/LAT hands over control to that contract (B).
 This makes it possible for B to call back into A before this interaction is completed.
 To give an example, the following code contains a bug (it is just a snippet and not a complete contract):

 ```
 pragma solidity >=0.4.0 <0.7.0;

 // THIS CONTRACT CONTAINS A BUG - DO NOT USE
 contract Fund {
-    /// Mapping of ether shares of the contract.
+    /// Mapping of ATP/LAT shares of the contract.
     mapping(address => uint) shares;
     /// Withdraw your share.
     function withdraw() public {